-The Science: The secret to long-term fulfillment lies in the seeking the right type of happiness.
+The Science: The secret to long-term fulfillment lies in seeking the right type of happiness.

-The Solution: Including eudaimonic happiness into our lives will ensure long-lasting well-being.
+The Solution: Including eudaimonic happiness in our lives will ensure long-lasting well-being.

-Here’s where research comes into play and sheds some clue on the question:
+Here’s where research comes into play and sheds some clues on the question:

 Research helps shed some light on this important question—in particular, the data shows that there are two kinds of happiness: